moribots/motion_planning/README.md

 In progress:

 * Global planners:
+	- A* on PRM
-	- A* on PRM, Incremental Phi* on Grid, Potential Fields on Grid
+	- Incremental Phi* on Grid
+	- Potential Field on Grid
 * Local planner:
 	- Dynamic Window Approach
 * Trajectory Optimization: